visionify/visionai-docs/docs/overview/web-app-userguide.md

 # Visionai Web Application Instructions

-The VisionAI  web application is the main interface through which users can interact with the system.

-It supports the following functionality:
+##  VisionAI: Advanced AI for Enhanced Workplace Safety

+VisionAI by Visionify offers a dynamic web application designed to enhance workplace safety through advanced AI technology.
+VisionAI ensures enhanced workplace safety with minimal setup.

+##  Main Functionalities of the VisionAI Web Application:

+### 1.Camera Onboarding:
-1. Onboard any IP cameras onto the VisionAI System.
+Easily onboard any IP cameras into the VisionAI system for complete workplace safety monitoring.
+### 2.AI Scenario Management:
-2. Pick and choose AI scenarios you want to run on these IP cameras.
+Pick and choose AI scenarios to run on your IP cameras, customized to your safety needs.
-3. Configure events, notifications (email/text) and video recording settings.
-4. Configure video clips recording for different events.

-The web-application is available at http://localhost.
+### 3.Event and Notification Configuration:
+Configure events and set up notifications via email, text, and Teams to stay informed in real-time.

+### 4.Violation Recording:
+Set up event-specific video recordings to capture and retain evidence of safety violations.

+VisionAI helps organizations enhance their safety measures by using advanced AI technology.
+This technology makes it easier to monitor and manage safety, ensuring that the workplace is both safer and meets regulations.